marcvanandel/brk-ldes-high-5/README.md

 - Try out the following LDES Client: https://github.com/TREEcg/event-stream-client/tree/main/packages/actor-init-ldes-client

+Questions:
+- What makes the LDES endpoint different from a regular LD endpoint?
+  Answers:
+  > - Semantic navigation /pagination on the tree collection is added
+- What makes the LDES client different from a regular LD client?
+  Answers:
+  > - LDES client makes the use of the semantic navigation available to programmers

 ## Formalities

 Formalities in short.
 For proper continuation of this repo this needs to be expanded.